sovrin-foundation/SGF-v3/sbu/docs/gf_controlled/member_technical_policies.md

 ## General Security Policies

-1. A Member (Annual and Subscribing) MUST maintain and follow IT security policies and practices that are integral to maintain protection of all services provided in association with the Sovrin Member Agreement (“Member Services”).
+1. A Member (Annual and Subscribing) MUST maintain and follow IT security policies and practices that are integral to maintain protection of all services provided in association with the DIBE Consortium Member Agreement (“Member Services”).
 These policies MUST be mandatory for all employees of the Member involved with providing the Member Services.
 The Member shall designate its CIO or another officer to provide executive oversight for such policies,